physrisk/website-source/pages/students.md

 * **"Competition statistics of the noisy voter model"**.
 Supervisor [Aleksejus Kononovicius](https://kononovicius.lt).
-* **"Deep-learning-assisted analysis of the transition probability function in the noisy voter model"**.
+* **"First-passage times in voter model with public-private opinion dynamics""**.
 Supervisor [Aleksejus Kononovicius](https://kononovicius.lt).
 * **"Spectral and stationary statistics of the noisy voter model with delay mechanisms"**.